 There are many ways to save your files when you study in the computer lab.
-You can use a CD-R, or a USB Flash Drive to save files and take them with you.
-Alternatively, you may save files to Desire2Learn or your Google Student email account.
+You can use a USB Flash Drive to save files and take them with you.
+Alternatively, you may save files to student or personal email account.
 Keep in mind that all files saved on the lab computers are temporary and will be automatically deleted once you log off.
 For more information, please see Alternatives to Saving and Helpful Tips.

 General Lab Rules

-8. Tampering with the hardware or software settings will not be tolerated.
+- Tampering with hardware or software settings will not be tolerated.